The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

   * Gets storage drones for the recipes.
   * Loses its recipes if it loses its drones.
   * Drones help to build.
-  * Can circumvent build restrictions.
+  * Can potentially circumvent build restrictions, if a map has a wreckage of a restricted unit.

 Suthanus: Experimental Rapid-Fire Artillery
   * Fully functioning.
-  * Possibly the cause of weird crashes.
   * Needs a new name for dupe name reasons.

 Souiya: Experimental Naval Factory